-(measure: percent; source: The International Telecommunication Union)
+(measure: percent; Source: The International Telecommunication Union)

-For that indicator, The International Telecommunication Union provides data for the USA from 1998 to 2015.
-The average value for the USA during that period was 18.06 percent with a minumum of 0.25 percent in 1998 and a maximum of 31.53 percent in 2015.
+For that indicator, we provide data for the USA from 1998 to 2018.
+The average value for the USA during that period was 20.4 percent with a minimum of 0.26 percent in 1998 and a maximum of 33.8 percent in 2018.